EMILY THORBURN

 • Academy of Neurologic Music Therapy (ANMT): Affiliate member, World Federation of Neurologic Rehabilitation

-• Psychotherapy and Counselling Federation of Australia (PACFA): Certified Practising Registrant
+• Psychotherapy and Counselling Federation of Australia (PACFA): Certified Practising Counsellor

 • Rhythm2Recovery: Certified Facilitator